 Agile recruiting is about bringing the right mix of people together and setting them up for success – a diversified team that offers you a rare mix of skills, styles and capabilities to drive 3 times more revenue and 12 times more value.

 Agile recruiting is not organic.
 It is a scientifically valid model implementing agile and iterative processes that yield high-performance teams and culture.

 Agile recruiting provides you with evidence to make a difficult decision with ease and confidence.
 It also gives candidates a chance to make more informed career decisions too.

 Smart Price Teams: How To Recruit Pricing Teams With AI!

 AI and digitisation were supposed to improve recruitment and ease finding smart price experts, but in reality, recruitment is becoming more and more administrative and transactional.

 The primary role of the recruiter should be to woo and vet candidates when seeking talent.
 However, most recruiters spend most of their time overseeing the automation of administrative recruitment tasks.
-Tasks and processes which are fundamentally broken and have flaws.
+Tasks and processes that are fundamentally broken and have flaws.

-Ultimately, businesses are going down a dehumanising recruitment path that lacks rigour, scientific investigation and human connection that both candidates and recruiters crave.
+Ultimately, businesses are going down a dehumanising recruitment path that lacks the rigour, scientific investigation and human connection that both candidates and recruiters crave.